BiCMat Team

 Linked In

-Tina is currently pursuing her PhD in the Department of Chemical and Biological Engineering at UBC.
-During her master’s at the same department at UBC, her research centred around investigating the mechanical behaviour of Cellulose Nanocrystals for sustainable applications.
+Tina holds a Master degree from UBC’s Chemical and Biological Engineering on the the mechanical behaviour of Cellulose Nanocrystals for sustainable applications.
 Prior to her academic journey at UBC, Tina successfully earned a master’s degree at the Queen Mary University of London.
 During her time there, she specialized in Biomedical Engineering with Biomaterials and Tissue Engineering where she characterized novel peptides for biomedical purposes.
 Tina hopes her chemical and biomedical engineering background would help her design a novel application from biomass resources for water and air decontamination.
 Aside from her work, Tina enjoys running, windsurfing, and hiking.

 Praven Kamalanathan